harvester/docs/docs/rancher/cloud-provider.md

     # ...
     ```

-    The namespace needs to be the namespace in which the guest cluster will be created.
+    You must specify the namespace in which the guest cluster will be created.

     :::